Skype a Scientist: Video conferencing programs

 Skype a Scientist's primary project is to provide classrooms of students a video conference with a scientist.
 Instead of a lecture, the video calls are informal question and answer sessions that last between 30 minutes and 1 hour.
 Skype a Scientist hopes that this allows students to "meet" scientists, and have their questions answered.

 During the first half of 2017, 800 scientists were matched with K-12 classrooms in almost all US states and in 27 other countries.
 By July 2017, 1,740 classrooms had signed up to be matched during the following academic term.
 At the same time, 1,755 scientists had volunteered from all 50 US states and 17 other countries across 12 time zones.
 By February 2019, a total of 14,312 classrooms had been matched with over 7,000 scientists.
 Participants were from 43 countries and sessions occurred in 14 languages, including American Sign Language.

 In 2018, scientists were placed into 28 categories based on their discipline, such as marine biology or computer science.
 Skype a Scientist also tries to pair students of minority groups with scientists that share the same identity.
 In 2018, McAnulty stated that sessions are free to schools.

 Because some classrooms with poor connections could not access video conferencing tools, Skype a Scientist began a program called "Skype a Scientist Live", where sessions are held over YouTube's live streaming feature.
 Questions are submitted beforehand and during the stream, and sessions are recorded for later playback.
 By 2019, video conferencing sessions had expanded beyond schools to correctional facilities and book clubs.

 Other programs

-"Drunk Scientist Trivia" nights are held at bars in Connecticut, where people can participate in hands-on science activities such as looking through microscopes.
+"Drunk Scientist Trivia" nights were held at bars in Connecticut, where people could participate in hands-on science activities such as looking through microscopes.
+Currently, "After Hours Trivia" events are hosted in a virtual space.
 Additionally, "Skype a Scientist After Hours" allows adults that support the organization through Patreon to converse with scientists.

+Skype a Scientist works with artists to sponsor public, science-themed art initiatives.
+In the Fishtown Neighborhood of Philadelphia, local artist, Sean Martorana, joined Dr. McAnulty and other partners in creating a mural completed in May 2023 depicting the aquatic life in the Delaware River.

 Skype a Scientist is funded through direct donations and the subscription service Patreon.